welverin/Robot/README.md

 ### Configure :

-Add comment to line in this file :
+Add # to item in these files :

 ```bash
 /etc/modprobe.d/raspi-blacklist.conf     \\comment everything